emacsorphanage/dart-mode/README.md

 move your cursor onto it and press `C-c ?`.
 This will show the identifier's type and documentation in the echo area at the bottom of the editor, as well as some extra information if it's available.

+Sometimes there's just too much documentation to fit down there, or you want to keep the documentation open as you're working.
+In that case, you can run `C-u C-c ?` instead to open the information in a new window to read at your leisure.